teaforthecat/hemacs/README.md

 hemacs is basically just sprinkles on a cake of [all of these](https://github.com/waymondo/hemacs/blob/master/packages.el)

-with glitz in the form of these two 24+ modified color themes:
+with glitz in the form of these two 24+ modified color themes =>

 - [misteroizo](https://github.com/waymondo/hemacs/blob/master/misteroizo-theme.el)
 - [birds-of-paradise](https://github.com/waymondo/hemacs/blob/master/birds-of-paradise-theme.el)

-and then there are these modules
+and then there are these tuning modules =>

 * `hemacs-base` - bunch of general configurations
 * `hemacs-ido` - minibuffer cycling related